Analyzing billion-objects catalog interactively: Apache Spark for physicists: A full interactive analysis

 \subsubsection{Adding photometric smearing}

 We would like to add now the effect of the photo-z (PZ) resolution of the instrument.
-For \texttt{LSST} this will be close to a Gaussian smearing with a standard deviation somewhere in the range ${\sigma_z}/({1+z})\in [0.03-0.05]$ \citep{LSST_sb}.
+For \texttt{LSST} this will be close to a Gaussian and the upper requirement for Large Scale Structure analysis is given in \citet{SRD:2018} as $\sigma_z=0.03(1+z)$ .
+A lot of work based on template-fitting or Machine Learning techniques shows that the actual distribution is more complicated than a simple Gaussian.
+However to not distract the reader from the main goal of this paper, we have relegated to \ref{sec:appendix} a more realistic discussion of this effect and how it can be implemented within \spark.